 - Obtaining illegal opiates after your initial prescription runs out

 If you notice these symptoms and are concerned about an addiction, it is important to seek treatment as soon as possible.
-The longer a person uses opiates, the more it changes their brain and increases their dependence.
+The longer a person uses opiates or abuses prescription drugs, the more it changes their brain and increases their dependence.
 It’s never too soon to quit if someone wants to.

 The Importance of Detoxification